If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.

 The majority of the response in China, in 30 provinces, concerned the search for cases and contacts and the suspension of public meetings, common measures used anywhere in the world to manage the spread of diseases.

 The most important human rights blocs have focused on Wuhan and two or three other cities where the virus has exploded.
-These are places that got out of control in the beginning which required extreme measures.
+These are places that got out of control early on which required extreme measures.

 What worked best?